- Questions About Worldwide Church of God (now known as Grace Communion International)

 Believing you have committed the “unpardonable sin” brings fear instead of peace and assurance.
 Such teaching is prevalent in groups which control members by fear and guilt.

 The blasphemy of the Holy Spirit is covered in “Mystery of the Ages (a critical review)” by Kelly Marshall, Chapter 3.
-This also includes footnote #7, which quotes J. Vernon McGee from his notes on Matthew 12:29-32. (available as PDF download)
+This also includes footnote #7, which quotes J. Vernon McGee from his notes on Matthew 12:29-32.
+(PDF)

 The Bible doesn’t tell us what the Mark of the Beast will be.
 HWA used fear to teach that it was worshipping on Sunday; however, there is no day mentioned in relation to worshipping the image of the beast in the book of Revelation.
 Read: What About Sunday Worship?